-His philosophies, interviews, and books have had profound influences on me, and today I wanted to share some of his wise words that have helped me through my journey.
-Although we are loners with different paths, we are also illuminated lanterns for each other so we can travel consciously, and my hope is that I can spark something in you.
+His philosophy, interviews, and books have had profound influences on me, and I wanted to share some of his wise words that have helped me.
+Although we are loners with different paths, we are also illuminated lanterns for each other so we can walk our paths without stumbling.
+My hope is that I can spark something in you.

 “Always be yourself, express yourself, have faith in yourself, do not go out and look for a successful personality and duplicate it.”

 Why does Bruce Lee’s legacy still live on?
 It’s because we have never seen anything like him.
 He never tried to be anyone else because that would entail diluting who he really was.
 If you think about anyone in history that has done something noteworthy, they are remembered because they embraced their individuality.
-I believe one should look at others as a means of inspiration, but believing and creating your own mark is essential.
-We all have the tools/gifts that are specific to us.
-Spend this lifetime (because who knows if there is another) cultivating and harnessing what is timeless in you and share that with the world.
+I believe one should look at others as a means of inspiration, but believing in yourself so you can create your own mark is essential.
+We all have the tools and gifts within to do something special.
+Spend this lifetime, because who knows if there is another, cultivating and harnessing what is timeless in you and share it with the world.

 “To hell with circumstances, I create opportunities.”

-Whether it’s politics, our superiors, family, friends, diet, current situation in life, etc..we can create excuses about why we are not getting what we desire in life.
-I do believe in manifestation because we do it everyday.
-If it is pizza you seek today you are manifesting it, and then it becomes a reality when you actually taste it.
+Whether we blame politics, our boss, family, friends, diet, or our current situation in life, we are the reasons we don’t ahead.
+We manifest our lives every day.
+If it is pizza you seek today, you are manifesting it.
+It then becomes a reality when you go out and get that cheesy slice.
 Is chasing your dreams really as easy as ordering a pizza?
 I have two answers for you.
-It is, if you think it is, and it isn’t if you think it isn’t.
-Perspective is huge, and those that see the world as a hallway of open doors tend to be rewarded.
-Bruce Lee came to stardom at a sensitive time in our human history.
-The civil rights era was in full effect, we were at war with Vietnam, and the few asian actors and actresses that did grace hollywood often played stereotypical roles.
-Mr. Lee saw this as an opportunity to change the way we think about the East, and decided he was going to leave his own mark, but he had to create it as it wasn’t going to be given to him.
+It is if you think it is, and it isn’t if you think it isn’t.
+Perspective is huge and those that see the world as a hallway of open doors, tend to be rewarded.
+Bruce Lee came to stardom at a sensitive time in human history.
+The civil rights era was in full effect, we were at war with Vietnam, and the few Chinese actors and actresses that graced Hollywood played roles that stereotype Asian culture negatively.
+Mr. Lee saw this as an opportunity to change the way we think about the East.
+He decided he was going to leave his own mark, his own opportunity.
 If you want something in life, go get it.
 PERIOD.
-Every moment you make an excuse you are negating the potential that could be.
+Every moment you make an excuse, you are negating the potential that could be.

 Have you ever started something that you loved and simply stopped?
 I’m sure many of us have and I am no different.
-At 21 I started a website on motivation, then another on finance, then another on beagles.
-During college I started an ebay business selling macbook adapters that was generating a thousand dollars a month, and I was also selling protein powders to students that I got from a connection at a wholesaler from the trunk of my car.
-Any one of these ventures could have paid off in dividends if I stuck with it.
-Instead, what I did, and what many do is we quit and simply stop because we feel we reached a limit.
-External situations will always come up, but think about this.
-When you run and are out of breath, do you stop running?
+At 21, I started a website on motivation, then another on finance, then another on Beagles.
+During college, I started an eBay business selling Macbook adapters that were generating a thousand dollars a month and I was also selling protein powders to students from the trunk of my car that I got from a wholesaler.
+Anyone of these ventures could have paid off in dividends if I stuck with it.
+Instead, I quit.
+I let negative external situations monopolize my mind.
+When you run and are out of breath, do you stop breathing?
 No, because that would be irrational.
-Instead we run slower or walk until we can run again.
-I have stopped time and time again, but with wisdom, age, and people like Bruce Lee guiding me, I understand that I will never see how high I can fly if I don’t attempt to jump.
-We have to jump!
+Instead, we run slower or walk until we can run again.
+I have stopped time and time again, but with wisdom, age, and people like Bruce Lee guiding me, I learned that you have to keep moving forward and that the only limits we have are those we set against ourselves.

 “It’s not the daily increase but the daily decrease.
 Hack away at the unessential.”